amcintosh/freshbooks-php-sdk/CONTRIBUTING.md

 4. Push to your fork and [submit a pull request](https://github.com/amcintosh/freshbooks-php-sdk/compare/).

 And you're done for now!
-I will try to respond quickly to pull requests in a timely manor and accept the change or provide feedback.
+I will try to respond quickly to pull requests in a timely manner and accept the change or provide feedback.

 Some things that will increase the chance that your pull request is accepted: